 – how to transport the pool table

-– which transport option will be the cheapest and which – the safest
+– which transport option will be the cheapest, and which is the safest

 1) Remove the pockets and the rails

 That’s the first step – sounds easy enough, right?
-All you need to do is remove nails and bolts.
-Just remember to store pockets, rails and all the screws somewhere you’ll be able to find it later.
-We strongly suggest keeping all the elements of your pool table (especially nails, pins, staples etc.) in the same place (for example in a string bag).
-Small parts are easy to misplace and sometimes a couple of missing pins is all it takes for your pool table to stay in pieces forever ;).
+All you need to do is remove the nails and bolts.
+Just remember to store pockets, rails and all the screws somewhere you’ll be able to find them later.
+We strongly suggest keeping all the elements of your pool table (especially nails, pins, staples etc.) in the same place (for example in a ziplock bag).
+Small parts are easy to misplace, and sometimes a couple of missing pins is all it takes for your pool table to stay in pieces forever ;).

 2) Detach the felt

 It’s easier than it sounds, but it does require extra caution as even relatively small tear in felt can ruin it and force you to re-cloth the slate.
-If your felt is attached by staples, use some flat tool to pry them off.
-If the felt is glued to the slate, be extra careful while removing it to avoid tearing or stretching the material, which would ruin it.
-Also – be careful with folding removed felt to avoid wrinkles.
+If your felt is attached by staples, use a flat tool to pry them off.
+If the felt is glued to the slate, be extra careful while removing it to avoid tearing or stretching the material, which will ruin it.
+Also, be careful when folding removed felt to avoid wrinkles.

 3) Remove the slate

 Here comes the hardest part – and the heaviest!
-The pool slate can consist of 1, 2 or 3 pieces and weight about 250 kg (551 lbs).
+The pool slate can consist of one, two or three pieces and weights about 250 kg (551 lbs).
 Be careful while moving it – trapping your finger between the slate and the table can cause serious damage.
 Remove the screws and lift the slate.
-Be sure to find some help for this point – handling the slate is definitely a two-man job.
-Cover the removed slate with materials that will absorb any jolts during the transport and secure it well – along with the felt, the slate is the most important part of the pool table.
+Be sure to find some help for this step – handling the slate is definitely a two-man job.
+Cover the removed slate with materials that will absorb any jolts during transportation and secure it well – along with the felt, the slate is the most important part of the pool table.